OUR MISSION STATEMENT

 Supervision before school

-School does not begin until 9.00am and parents are responsible for their children until that time.
-For reasons of safety and security please do not leave a child/children unattended in the playground at any time.
+School does not begin until 8:45 for KS1 and Reception Children and 8:50 for KS2 children.
+Parents are responsible for their children until this time.
+For reasons of safety and security please do not leave a child/children unattended in the playground at any time and do not allow them to play on the playground equipment.

 Collection of Children